CloudReactor/cloudreactor-procwrapper/README.md

 `cloudreactor-procwrapper` doesn't have any required dependencies, but it can be installed with the following extras:

-`aws`: Support for fetching secrets from AWS Secrets Manager or S3, and determining the assumed role, implemented by the [boto3](https://boto3.amazonaws.com/v1/documentation/api/latest/index.html) library
+`aws`: Support for fetching secrets from AWS Secrets Manager, Systems Manager Parameter Store (SSM), or S3, and determining the assumed role, implemented by the [boto3](https://boto3.amazonaws.com/v1/documentation/api/latest/index.html) library